rtdgreg/TWI_GPS/README.md

 `$GPRMC,094330.000,A,3113.3156,N,12121.2686,E,0.51,193.93,171210,,,A*68`

 would be better.
-Then again, some might want to have the controlcharacters included too.
+Then again, some might want to have the control characters included too.
 Something like:-

 `$GPRMC,094330.000,A,3113.3156,N,12121.2686,E,0.51,193.93,171210,,,A*68<CR><LF>`